mwpastore/securer_randomer/README.md

   2.2+, but SecureRandom`.random_number` throws an ArgumentError in Ruby 2.2
   and returns a float `n` such that `0.0 <= n < 1.0` in Ruby 2.3

-Branching logic and tests started to accumulate so I decided it was probably a good idea to gemify this!
+Branching logic, edge cases, and tests started to accumulate so I decided it was probably a good idea to gemify this!

 ### Why a monkeypatch?